falconandrea/azuki-nft-list/README.md

 Azuki NFT List is a React app built with Next.js that fetches and displays all NFTs from the Azuki collection using the Chainstack Subgraph.

+You can watch a video about how it works [here](https://drive.google.com/file/d/18V8Y4z7Dd0aRA5cq7fltMdWSujamU6nI/view?usp=sharing).

 ![Project image](screenshot.png)

 Here all the steps that I did to create this project.